Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 What you need to know:

 1. **Moving around, manipulating files and directories in linux and windows**(cd, ls, dir, mkdir, rm, cp, cat etc) - This should take you less than an hour max.
 I'd even go as far as to say 10 minutes.
 If you can't remember them all, don't worry.
 Over time as you use them, you will remember.
 2. **Editing files** - I personally use Nano because it's the closest to a basic notepad.
-You can use Vi or Vim if you want to look more pro, but to hell with that.
+You can use Vi or Vim if you want to look like a 31337 h4x0r, but to hell with that.
 With Nano all you need is `ctrl + x` to exit, then press `y` to save.